Hida-shunkei lacquerware Hida shunkei

-The woods used in Hida Shunkei Lacquerware include hinoki cypress, sawara cypress, and Japanese horse chestnut.
-Wood that has been naturally and thoroughly dried over the course of 5 to 6 years is made into wood bases by a woodturner.
-After naturally drying by piling up out in the open, the pieces are processed into portable sheets at a sawmill.
+The woods used in Hida-shunkei lacquerware include hinoki cypress, sawara cypress, and Japanese horse chestnut.
+Wood that has been naturally and thoroughly dried over the course of five to six years is made into wood bases with a woodturner.
+After being piled up in the open and naturally dried, the pieces are processed into portable sheets at a sawmill.

 - 2. Natural drying

-The sheets are piled up, dried and are further adequately dried inside a storehouse.
+The sheets are piled up, dried, and further dried inside a storehouse.

 - 3. Sawing and timber conversion

-Sheets are cut to suit the shapes of products.
+The wood is cut into boards to suit the shapes of products.

 - 4. Wood base production

-Depending on the type of product, the following specialized woodturners will produce the wood base:
+Depending on the type of product, specialized hegimeshi, magemonoshi, or hikimonoshi woodturners will produce the wood base.

-The wood grain is made into hegime and parts are produced together to form rectangular objects (stacked boxes and trays).
-Nikawa glue (an adhesive produced by heating water together with raw materials such as animal skin and bones) is used to join boards together.
+For hegimeshi, the wood grain is made into hegime (grooves that are carved out between the wood grains) and parts are combined together to form rectangular boxes and trays.
+Nikawa glue (an adhesive produced by heating water together with animal skin and bones) is used to join boards together.

-Boards that have been softened by steaming are curved to produce round articles (lunchboxes, tea canisters and inkstone cases).
-Forms are produced using a wooden roller known as a koro, and both ends are attached with nikawa glue, which are then reinforced by binding with hill cherry barks.
+Magemonoshi is when wooden boards that have been softened by steaming are curved to produce lunchboxes, tea canisters, and inkstone cases with rounded corners.
+Forms are produced using a wooden roller known as a koro, and both ends are attached with nikawa glue and then reinforced by binding with hill cherry barks.

-Wood is placed on a lathe and planed with a sharp blade while rotating to produce round forms (round trays, cake boxes and saucers).
+Lastly, for hikimonoshi, wood is placed on a lathe and hand planed with a sharp blade while rotating to produce circular pieces (trays, sweets containers, and tea saucers).

 - 5. Filling

-The finished wood grain is delivered to a lacquering specialist.
+The finished wood grain is delivered to a lacquer specialist.

-After polishing the unpainted wood, polishing powder (fine-grained clay) is mixed with water and coated, and is then wiped off with a cloth.
-This ensures that the lacquer coating is even and that colors stay when coloring.
-Filling is said to be the most important of all processes because it evens out the surface of the unpainted wood.
+After polishing the unpainted wood, polishing powder (fine-grained clay) is mixed with water, coated on the wood, then wiped off with a cloth.
+This ensures that the coating of lacquer is even and that colors stay during coloring.
+This is said to be the most important of all processes because it evens out the surface of the unpainted wood.